samueldosramos/dotfiles/README.md

 ## What's in it?
 Features?
-_Check linked files to more details_
+_Check linked files to more details._

 ### Settings Files: